 Marguerite Uhlmann-Bower, RN, Clinical Herbalist, Wild Crafter, wild foods forager in traditional herbal ways.
 She is co-founder and director of Plant Pioneers, a Human-Plant Relations Movement.
-Her work invites people and students to become interested in plants through hands-on, outdoor Nature experiences (see WeedsLeavesSeedsShoots.com) that bridge traditional herbal medicines, science and phenomena for an earth based path.
-In recent years, her outdoor explorations have additional tools that connect humans to plants: Music of the Plants and Cymatics.
+Her work invites people and students to become interested in plants through hands-on, outdoor Nature experiences (see WeedsLeavesSeedsShoots.com) that bridge traditional herbal medicines, science and phenomena for an earth-based path.
+In recent years, her outdoor explorations have grown to include additional tools that connect humans to plants: Music of the Plants and Cymatics.
 These and other experiences offer deeply palpable visuals to better understand the Nature that we are.

-Develop the innate ancestral gifts we were born with that empower our listening skills to the voice of Nature.
-Navigate the outdoor field, to know the harvest, in respectful foraging and reciprocal Earth based ways.
-At love, work and play, we’re in essence living the life we were meant to.
+By developing the innate ancestral gifts we were born with that empower our listening skills to the voice of Nature, navigating the outdoor field, knowing the harvest in respectful foraging and reciprocal Earth based ways, at love, work and play, we’re in essence living the life we were meant to.

 Lacy Johnson - co-founding Plant Pioneers member; she was born and raised in Texas and moved to the Catskill area in 2015.
 The move led her to her current studies in herbalism.
 She is a first year herbal medicine student who in her spare time likes to be outside with her husband, Josiah, and Husky dog, Moqui.